 The US Department of Education charges an origination fee on all loans and this is deducted from each disbursement.
 For more detailed information, including the Annual and Aggregate Loan Limits and interest rates, please see the Federal Student Aid website.

-Your loan will be disbursed throughout the year in three equal instalments: approximately October, January and April.
+Your loan will be disbursed throughout the year as follows: Undergraduate (UG) and Post-Graduate Research (PGR) student loans in two equal instalments.
+UG in October and February, and PGR in October and April.
+For Post-Graduate Taught (PGT) we disburse loans in three equal instalments in October, February and June.
 Detailed information will be included on your offer letter.
 Disbursements can only be made to students who have fully enrolled on their programme of study and are making satisfactory academic progress.
 The University of Reading will disburse your loan by crediting your University account to pay for your tuition fees, accommodation and any other university authorised charges.
 If any money remains following payment of University charges, the funds will be paid directly into your UK bank account.
 It is therefore essential that you open a UK bank account at the earliest opportunity and instructions will be provided as part of your enrolment process.

 Maximum direct loan eligibility